September 08, 2021

 Being connected to Visapur Fort, Lohagad divides basins of the Pavana and Indrayani rivers.
 Facing the Pavana reservoir in the south, it extends northward to the Vinchu Kata Scorpion's tail.
 The fort's four large gates are still intact and protected by the Archeological Survey of India.

 Difficulty Level: Easy

 Enjoy the monsoon season amid the most breathtakingly beautiful trekking destinations in Maharashtra.
 The trek trails in the state are not only a vibrant experience for all but are also an amazing opportunity for a refreshing getaway.
-You can also spend a night or two at Club Mahindra's Maharashtra resorts in Hatgad and Mahabaleshwar after your trekking trip.
+You can also spend a night or two at Club Mahindra Tungi Resort in Lonavala, or Club Mahindra Saj and Club Mahindra Sherwood Resorts in Mahabaleshwar after your trekking trip.
 These resorts are well-equipped with state-of-the-art services and amenities to make your holiday magical!

 Mahindra Holidays & Resorts India Ltd. (MHRIL), a part of Leisure and Hospitality sector of the Mahindra Group, offers quality family holidays primarily through vacation ownership memberships and brings to the industry values such as reliability, trust and customer satisfaction.
 Started in 1996, the company's flagship brand ‘Club Mahindra’, today has over 250,000 members , who can holiday at 100+ resorts in India and abroad.